IOdissey/apriltag/README.md

 # About
-This is fork from [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows (and linux).
+This is  header only version of the [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows (and linux).

 # Features
 * header only